 Rideable seasons: late spring through early summer

-There’s no arguing with the epicness of almost 80 miles of trail at Sun Mountain east of Winthrop.
-From the mellow Beaver Pond Trail to the advanced Thompson Ridge Trail, which arcs deeply into remote wilderness, the area has something for all riders.
-Start right from Sun Mountain Lodge, which rents bikes and would make a great base camp.
+East of Winthrop, Sun Mountain boasts nearly 80 miles of trails.
+From the mellow Beaver Pond Trail to the advanced Thompson Ridge Trail, the area has something for all riders.
+Start right from Sun Mountain Lodge, which rents bikes and makes a great base camp.
 Farther east off Highway 20, Cutthroat Trail zigzags up to Cutthroat Pass.
 The 12-mile out-and-back with 2,500 feet of climbing earns you grand mountain vistas above treeline.
-A Northwest Forest Pass or National Forest Day Pass ($5) is required.
+A Northwest Forest Pass or National Forest Day Pass is required.

 Just 20 minutes north of Chelan, Echo Ridge is a mountain biking epicenter in the Okanogan-Wenatchee National Forest.
-Soar along over 35 miles of swoopy, rolling singletrack, which is perfect for an intermediate rider.
+Soar along 35 miles of rolling singletrack, which is perfect for an intermediate rider.
 Lake and plateau views abound.
-Parking is free.

 Also See: Year-Round Adventures in the Methow Valley